matjlars/godot-multiplayer-input/README.md

 # Simple Usage

+## Installation
+1. Download the addons/multiplayer_input directory into your project
+1. In Project Settings -> Plugins, find the MultiplayerInput addon and click the "Enable" check box.
+1. Change your code to use the new MultiplayerInput singleton instead of the Input singleton anywhere you want to support multiple devices.

 ## Set up actions
 Set up your actions in Project Settings -> Input Manager just like a normal single player game.
-You can completely ignore the Device setting in the Input Manager, because this tool handles those automatically.
+You can completely ignore the Device setting in the Input Manager, because the MultiplayerInput singleton handles those automatically.
 Set up both your Keyboard and Joypad events on all your actions.
+Behind the scenes, when the MultiplayerInput singleton loads, and when joypads connect, it will duplicate all of your Action Maps and assign them the correct device.
+This allows you to keep a clean list in your InputMap in the editor, and also have it automatically work how you want with multiple players.

 ## Use this tool to query input actions
 Basically, instead of doing this: